dutchLuck/bfbs/README.md

 <a href="https://pkg.go.dev/math/big">math/big</a> package and builds and runs without trouble
 on Linux, MacOS and Windows.
 It outputs min, median, max, range, skew and kurtosis in addition to sum, mean, variance and standard deviation.
-N.B. that the skew and kurtosis are calculated as float64 values and big float values in the current (v0.0.6) version.
+N.B. that the skew and kurtosis are calculated as both float64 values and big float values in the current (v0.0.9) version, but the float64 values will be removed in a future version.
 The results are produced without any noticeable delay.
 ## bfbs.java
 The java bfbs code uses the